rtomrud/apolloniabot/README.md

 ## Inspiration

-During the lockdows, we have spent a lot of time (virtually) hanging out with friends on Discord, and still do.
-Many times, while being in a group voice chat we want to listen to music or to a podcast together, as if we all were in the same room.
+We have spent a lot of time hanging out (virtually) with friends on [Discord](https://discord.com/), particularly during the lockdowns.
+A lot of times, while being in a group voice chat we want to listen to music or to a podcast together, as if we all were in the same room.

 Turns out that this is possible, because Discord provides an API to build bots for their platform.
-So we built a music bot that would let us play any song or podcast on a Discord voice channel.
+So we have built a Discord bot that let's you play (almost) any song or podcast on a voice channel.

-There already are existing music bots, but these didn't cut it.
-Firstly, other music bots are shared between thousands of Discord servers, which makes audio quality unreliable during peak hours, when many users use them simultaneously and overload their servers.
-Secondly, they limit audio quality (bitrate) to save on CPU costs.
+There already are existing music bots, but those didn't cut it.
+Firstly, those bots are shared between thousands of Discord servers, which makes audio quality unreliable during peak hours, when many users play audio simultaneously.
+Secondly, those bots limit audio quality (bitrate) to save on CPU costs.
 Lastly, well, the best ones [are gone](https://www.pcgamer.com/google-has-killed-discords-best-music-bot/).

-Hence, the solution was to build and self-host our own bot, so that we could have the highest audio quality, don't compromise on features and don't depend on third-parties.
+Hence, the solution was to build and self-host our own bot, so that we could have the best audio quality, don't compromise on features, and don't depend on third-parties.

 ## What it does